The Benefits of Music Education

 In the sometimes harsh reality of limited time and funding for instruction, the inclusion of the arts in every student’s education can sometimes be relegated to a distant wish rather than an exciting reality.

 It doesn’t have to be that way!
-All that’s needed is a clear message sent to all those who must make the hard choices involved in running a school or school system, to chose new song books over new conference call services.
+All that’s needed is a clear message sent to all those who must make the hard choices involved in running a school or school system.
 The basic message is that music programs in the schools help our kids and communities in real and substantial ways.
 You can use the following facts about the benefits of music education, based on a growing body of convincing research, to move decision-makers to make the right choices.

 Facts compiled by MENC Staff, Spring 2002.
 When using factual quotes from this brochure, please be sure to cite individual research source which follows each quote/fact.
 Other text copy in the brochure was authored by MENC Staff.
 When citing from these sections, please reference as: “Source: MENC&emdash;The National Association for Music Education “Benefits of Music Education” Brochure, Spring 2002″.